 You will be charmed by Red Velvet.
 It is a small plant, growing only 12 inches (30 cm.) in height with a shrub-like form.
 The thickened leaves are oblong, coming to a point, and bear tracings of bright pink on the edges.
 In cool weather, the reddish tint becomes more intense.

 The leaves and stems have fine, reddish hairs giving a fuzzy appearance.
 Leaves are arranged in whorls, giving the clusters a flowery effect.
 These aren’t the flowers, however.
 The blooms of Red Velvet Echeveria are tubular with orange-red petals and yellow interiors with green bracts.
-Very ornamental and long lasting.
+The plant is very ornamental and long lasting.

 How to Grow Red Velvet